Cheesy Corn Dip

 How to Make Corn Dip

-- Mix all the ingredients together in a bowl and refrigerate.
+- Mix all the ingredients in a bowl and refrigerate to allow the flavors to meld together.

-- Serve with tortilla chips and your favorite dippers!
+- Serve cheese corn dip with tortilla chips and all of your other favorite dippers.

 What Should I Dip in Corn Dip?